MikeMilenk/Troubleshooting-RDP-Connection-to-Windows-11-VM-Proxmox/README.md

 Although I identified the root cause of the issue (Microsoft account vs local account), I was not able to fully resolve authentication using the original user account.

-I spent approximately 2 evenings troubleshooting this issue, testing multiple approaches (credential changes, Windows Hello settings, connectivity checks), but did not achieve a stable solution.

 As a workaround:

 - I enabled and used a local Administrator account
 - I configured Tailscale under that account to maintain remote access
 - I removed dependency on the original user account

+Additionally, I maintained access to the VM through the Proxmox console, which allowed me to continue troubleshooting and apply configuration changes even when RDP was not available.

-This approach restored functionality, although a more complete solution for Microsoft account-based RDP authentication may require further investigation.
+A more complete solution for Microsoft account-based RDP authentication may require further investigation.